ECB taper fears leave euro zone bonds battered and bruised

 3 Min Read

-LONDON (Reuters) - Euro zone government bond yields edged higher on Friday, adding to heavy losses earlier in the week as investors reassess the outlook for fixed income on perceptions that an era of ultra-cheap money is gradually ending.
+LONDON, July 7 (Reuters) - Euro zone government bonds steadied on Friday from another battering that left markets nursing heavy losses as investors reassess the outlook for fixed income on the growing view that an era of ultra-cheap money is gradually drawing closer to an end.

 Euro zone growth is picking up but underlying inflation is still weak, so the European Central Bank should adjust its policy carefully and flexibly to avoid abrupt market moves, ECB board member Benoit Coeure told two European newspapers.